-There are a lot of different tools and features in PCC and PCC EHR that can help your practice make sure a patient’s medical information is protected.
+There are many different tools and features in PCC and PCC EHR that can help your practice make sure a patient’s medical information is protected.

 This article includes an overview of how to use and configure PCC software to ensure that patients’ PHI is only available to those with permission to view it.
 For each topic covered, there are links to the specific feature on learn.pcc.com.

 Watch a Video: You can watch a video explaining everything in this article here: Patient Medical Record Privacy.

 - 1 PCC System-Wide Protections

 - 2 Chart Audit Log

 - 3 Configure Diagnoses and Labs to Be Private

 - 4 Teenagers and Privacy